bmp-dot/QuickStartCalmDSL/README.md

 generated](media/image8.png){width="6.5in"
 height="1.1340277777777779in"}

--   Add a unique VM name using macros (line 185)
+-   Add a unique VM name using a macro (line 185)

     -   provider\_spec.name = \"\<Initials\>-@@{calm\_unique}@@\"